Will Energy Prices Go Down in 2026 in the UK?

 • Exemption schemes that concentrate rising costs on businesses outside those schemes.

-Importantly, Cornwall Insight notes that whilst around 500 businesses covered by energy-intensive industry exemption schemes may see some relief, the majority of UK non-domestic users will not benefit from these protections.
-For these sites and developments, non-commodity costs represent a rising, largely uncontrollable element of their operations bill.
+Importantly, Cornwall Insight notes that whilst around 500 businesses covered by energy-intensive industry exemption schemes may see some relief, most UK non-domestic users will not benefit from these protections.
+For these sites and developments, non-commodity costs represent a rising, uncontrollable element of their operational costs.

 Will energy prices go down in 2026?
 A balanced assessment

-A balanced answer to the question ‘will business energy prices in the UK go down in 2026?’ is almost certainly not.
+A balanced answer to the question ‘Will business energy prices in the UK go down in 2026?’ is certainly not.
 The factors illustrated above create an increasingly difficult energy landscape, where prices are unlikely to ease in the year ahead.

-• Prior to the Gulf crisis, energy prices were already elevated and are expected to increase further for as long as trade is throttled in the Strait of Hormuz.
+• Before the Gulf crisis, energy prices were already elevated and are expected to rise further as long as trade through the Strait of Hormuz remains throttled.

 • Wholesale electricity prices are subject to sudden geopolitical changes.